LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

    * [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards): This software is the most widely used and robust.
 Other software may be lacking in certain features and are generally not recommended.
   ## Monitoring Software
    * [HWiNFO](https://www.hwinfo.com/download/): HWiNFO is the most frequently used monitor software as it presents the values of all the sensors available and is an excellent software to have when overclocking your CPU, RAM, and GPU.
-   * [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/): GPU-Z is a software that will report the model, VBIOS, and the hardware specifics of your GPU.
+   * [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/): GPU-Z is a software that reports the model, VBIOS, and the hardware specifics of your GPU.
-   * [OCCT](https://www.ocbase.com/download): OCCT is a piece of software that stress tests while providing sensor values from HWiNFO.
-OCCT can be used instead of HWiNFO while running an OCCT test.
+   * [OCCT](https://www.ocbase.com/download): OCCT stress tests while providing sensor values from HWiNFO.
+OCCT can be used instead of HWiNFO as well.
   ## Benchmarks
   ### Recommended
    * One of the best stress tests is just playing games.
 Unfortunately, there is no conclusive stress test for GPUs other than OCCT, and playing games is a great way to find instability.